mui/mui-x/docs/data/tree-view/getting-started/getting-started.md

 The component follows the WAI-ARIA authoring practices.

-To have an accessible tree view you must use `aria-labelledby` or `aria-label` to reference or provide a label on the TreeView, otherwise screen readers will announce it as "tree", making it hard to understand the context of a specific tree item.
+To have an accessible tree view you must use `aria-labelledby` or `aria-label` to reference or provide a label on the TreeView, otherwise, screen readers will announce it as "tree", making it hard to understand the context of a specific tree item.

 ## TypeScript